-The Licensed Practical Nurse (LPN) is a nurse who has completed nursing prerequisites plus one year of nursing school.
+The Licensed Practical Nurse (LPN) is a nurse who has completed nursing prerequisites plus a one year LPN program.
 The LPN cannot work in the same settings as a registered nurse and they often find themselves limited to only a few places for employment.
 However, the registered nurse can work in the same settings as the LPN, usually in a supervisory role, and have the training and authority to complete many more tasks.

 Check out our breakdown of the two career paths with RN vs LPN.

-When compared to ADN or BSN programs many benefits exist for the LPN to RN bridge program.
+When compared to traditional ADN or BSN programs, many benefits exist for the LPN to RN bridge program.

 Short Waiting List

 Attending a trade school or community college which offers the LPN program may be less expensive and shorten or eliminate the waiting list that is common for popular ADN and BSN programs.
-And once completed the LPN qualifies for the LPN to RN bridge program.
-Because many students do not consider becoming a LPN as a stepping stone to becoming a RN the waiting list for the bridge program is often much shorter than traditional RN programs.
+And once completed, the LPN qualifies for the LPN to RN bridge program.
+Because many students do not consider becoming an LPN as a stepping stone to becoming an RN initially, the waiting list for the bridge program is often much shorter than traditional RN programs.

-LPN to RN bridge programs are only about a year, or less to graduate with the Associate's Degree in Nursing (ADN), and around 2 years for the Bachelor’s of Science in Nursing (BSN) option.
-Because students have already completed a year of nursing school in their LPN program, they essentially enter the bridge program only needs to teach the second year of nursing school, the first was completed during LPN school, and meet the state requirements for clinical hours this program is shorter than attending the traditional ADN program all at once.
+LPN to RN bridge programs typically take a year or less for students looking to graduate with the Associate's Degree in Nursing (ADN), and around 2 years for the Bachelor’s of Science in Nursing (BSN) option.
+Because students have already completed a year of nursing school in their LPN program, they essentially enter the bridge program in the second year of a traditional RN program.
+Students then just need to meet the state requirements for clinical hours, making this program much shorter than attending the traditional ADN or BSN program all at once.